Learning To Share

 Today we call it “content curation,” and quite simply, it’s the practice of sharing third-party blogs, infographics, reports and more to enhance your own brand (be it personal or corporate).

-Curation will enable you to share high-quality content in less time, establish you as a credible source of news and information, and publicly associates you with the experts in your field.
+Curation will enable you to share high-quality content in less time, establish you as a credible source of news and information, and publicly associate you with the experts in your field.

 But to be taken seriously, choose your content carefully and follow these established best practices for sharing: